w4ester/collab_edu_tool/design_document.md

 # Special Needs Student Self-Advocacy Tool

 ## Project Overview
-This application aims to help students with special needs practice and improve their self-advocacy skills.
+This application aims to help students practice and improve their self-advocacy skills.
 The tool will be installed on student devices, allowing them to train the application according to their preferences and run through self-advocacy scenarios.

 ## Core Requirements
 1. Student-centered application that can be loaded on individual devices